epsrc-abcd/abcd-website/event/README.md

 >> **8-9 June, 2015.
 School of Computing Science, University of Glasgow**

->> Behavioural types, such as session types, have the potential to
->> transform how we build distributed, concurrent systems.
-Theoretical
->> progress continues apace, but the impact on real-world systems has
->> thus far been minimal.
+>> Behavioural types, such as session types, have the potential to transform how we build distributed, concurrent systems.
+Theoretical progress continues apace, but the impact on real-world systems has thus far been minimal.

->> The aim of this colloquium is to explore the nascent frontier where
->> session types meet practical programming.
-By examining the state of
->> the art, we hope to shed light on the strengths and weaknesses of
->> existing approaches, identify obstacles to adoption, and explore the
->> challenges of integrating with existing programming models.
-The
->> primary focus on the event will be tool and compiler demonstrations,
->> but we also welcome workshop-style talks on related issues.
+>> The aim of this colloquium is to explore the nascent frontier where session types meet practical programming.
+By examining the state of the art, we hope to shed light on the strengths and weaknesses of existing approaches, identify obstacles to adoption, and explore the challenges of integration with existing programming models.
+We are particularly eager for submissions of tool and compiler demonstrations, but also welcome workshop-style talks on related issues.

 >> Themes
 >> ------

->> We solicit demos or informal talks (demos preferred) on any topic
->> that fits within the overall focus of the colloquium.
-The following
->> areas are of particular interest, but feel free to surprise us.
->> Theoretical content is welcome as long as its relevance to
->> programming practice is made clear.
+>> We solicit demos and talks on any topic that fits within the overall focus of the colloquium.
+The following areas are of particular interest, but feel free to surprise us.
+Theoretical content is welcome as long as its relevance to programming practice is made clear.

 >> **Dynamic vs. static typing.** Languages with gradual or dynamic
      behavioural typing.
 Application domains where static typing is